FOURTH OF JULY

 Girls Night Out: Bunco for the Brain

 7 p.m.
 July 20, Summers Landing of Warner Robins, 600 S. Kimberly Road, Warner Robins.
 Hosted by Summers Landing, Elberta Health Care and Peachbelt Health & Rehab.
 Tickets are limited and must be purchased in advance.
 All proceeds benefit the Alzheimers Association of Central Georgia.
-328-3800, extension 24. $20 each, $75 table for four.
+328-3800, extension 24. $20 each, $75 table of 4.

 TEDx Macon Volume Two